MoreOutput/RockMUD/README.md

 **RockMUD (0.2.0) is a Node WebSockets MUD server**

-Try the latest on this Heroku hobby instance: http://rockmud.heroku.com
+Try the latest on this Heroku hobby instance: http://rockmud.heroku.com.
+If you connect to the demo server type 'help commands' to get a full(ish) list of the current commands.

 Goals:
 * A Diku-like MUD experience from within the browser.
-* Enable Development
+* Enable quick development.
 * Real-time browser OLC and world management.

 Notes on dependencies: